Back to the Blog

 • Bob pays Alice 0.2 BTC (Commitment Transaction #4).

 But remember: each commitment transaction is a valid, signed Bitcoin transaction.
 This means that, at any point, Alice or Bob can broadcast one of the commitments into Bitcoin’s blockchain.
-This has to be done this way because if that weren’t the case, Bob could simply vanish and Alice wouldn’t be able to close the payment channel and get her money back.
+This has to be done this way because if that weren’t the case, Bob could vanish and Alice couldn’t close the payment channel and get her money back.

 In simple terms, each party holds a slightly different version of the commitment transaction, where the output for him or herself has two different spending conditions.
-It can either be spent by the party that holds the transaction after a certain amount of time or it can be spent immediately by the other party by presenting a special key called a “revocation key”.
+It can either be spent by the party that holds the transaction after a certain amount of time or it can be spent immediately by the other party by presenting a special “revocation ” key.

-If Alice sees Bob’s commitment transaction on Bitcoin’s blockchain, she has a time frame of 500 blocks to send a penalty transaction and get all the funds of the channel back to her, by using her revocation key.
+If Alice sees Bob’s commitment transaction on Bitcoin’s blockchain, she has a time frame of 500 blocks to send a penalty transaction and get all the channel funds back to her by using her revocation key.

-This might sound reasonable, but what if Alice is unable to publish her penalty transaction for some reason?
-She could have internet issues or live in an area with regular power outages, for example.
-If Alice is unable to publish her penalty transaction in that 500-block period then Bob successfully cheated on Alice and stole her funds.
+This might sound reasonable, but what if Alice cannot publish her penalty transaction for some reason?
+For example, she could have internet issues or live in an area with regular power outages.
+If Alice cannot publish her penalty transaction in that 500-block period then Bob successfully cheated on Alice and stole her funds.

 What are Watchtowers?

-Watchtowers protect nodes in situations like the example described above, where one channel partner is trying to cheat, by broadcasting an old commitment transaction and the other party is unable to publish the penalty transaction.
-If Alice has watchtowers set up for her node, she has an extra layer of protection against dishonest channel partners.
+Watchtowers protect nodes in situations like the above example, where one channel partner is trying to cheat by broadcasting an old commitment transaction and the other party cannot publish the penalty transaction.
+If Alice has watchtowers for her node, she has extra protection against dishonest channel partners.

 How do Watchtowers work?